East Campus (Lincoln)

 About Derek Heeren

 The objective of Dr. Heeren's teaching program is to prepare students to be wise managers of irrigation, water resources, and agricultural systems.
-He teaches courses in mechanized systems mangaement and agricultural engineering, advises undergraduate and graduate students, and is coadvisor for the Mechanized Systems Management Club.
+He teaches courses in agricultural systems technology and agricultural engineering, advises undergraduate and graduate students, and is coadvisor for the Agricultural Systems Technology Club.
 Students working with Derek get hands-on experience with irrigation technology while working with industry partners.
 Derek recently published a textbook on Irrigation Systems Management, available at https://asabe.org/ism.
-He also has various leadership roles in ASABE and is the coordinator for the partnership between the Daugherty Water for Food Global Institute (DWFI) and the IHE Delft Institute for Water Education, Delft, the Netherlands.
+He also has various leadership roles in ASABE and is the Irrigation and Agricultural Water Management (IAWM) Education Coordinator for the Daugherty Water for Food Global Institute (DWFI).
 For information on Derek's research, visit his research website at https://heeren.unl.edu/.
 Before starting graduate school, Derek spent two years working at a civil engineering firm in the St. Louis, Missouri, area.
 He grew up on a farm in southeastern South Dakota and developed an interest in conserving natural resources while participating in FFA land judging and natural resources competitions.
-He is married to Amber and has four children (ages 11 to 18).
+He is married to Amber and has four children (ages 13 to 19).